 CBD’s well known and heavily studied anti-anxiety effects can also help ease some of the constant worry associated with cancer.

-Researchers in Spain showed CBD to have beneficial immunoregulatory actions as well as improve motor deficits associated with MS.
+Researchers in Spain showed CBD to have beneficial immunoregulatory actions as well as improve motor deficits associated with MS helped by MS.

 Researchers at the University of Messina in Italy stated that CBD can produce beneficial effects in people suffering from MS. In the UK, Sativex (a combination of CBD and THC) was the first cannabis-based drug to get a licence to treat muscle spasms and stiffness in MS patients.